caltechlibrary/dataset/name-as-text.md

 in directories occur.
 This allows for enhancing legacy systems as well as better for future needs.

+Namaste is used to decorate the dataset collection with metadata that can be used along with collection.json to describe a collection in codemeta.json as well as a root index.html file.

 ## References

 + [Namaste Spec.](https://confluence.ucop.edu/display/Curation/Namaste)